Rohit-Gupta-Web3/SharpCoderVibe/README.md

 Sharp Coder includes a Next.js API route that connects to Google Gemini for prompt enhancement.
 The service rewrites user prompts using an eight-step scaffold to clarify intent, surface context, enumerate constraints, and ensure coherent outputs.
 Source code lives in `lib/chatService.ts` with an accompanying route handler at `app/api/improve-prompt/route.ts`.
 Unit tests reside in `tests/` to validate normal usage, error conditions, and request timeouts.

-To use the service you must supply a valid Gemini API key either via the `GEMINI_API_KEY` environment variable or by sending an `x-api-key` header with your request.
+To use the service you must supply a valid Gemini API key via the `GEMINI_API_KEY` environment variable, an `x-api-key` header, or an `apiKey` property in the request body.
+You can optionally specify `GEMINI_MODEL` (default `gemini-2.5-flash`).
+Requests abort after `GEMINI_TIMEOUT_MS` milliseconds (default `60000`) to protect the server from hanging.
 The route responds with clear errors for common issues:

 - `400` for malformed JSON payloads
 - `400` when `prompt` is missing or not a string